 SVG

 SVG inside JSX works without ceremony for the common case (a JSX subtree with <svg> as the root tag).
-The HTML5 parser recognises <svg> and switches to “foreign content” mode for its descendants, applying the SVG namespace correctly.
+The HTML5 parser recognizes <svg> and switches to “foreign content” mode for its descendants, applying the SVG namespace correctly.

 mount(rootEl, () => ( <svg viewBox="0 0 100 100"> <circle cx="50" cy="50" r="40" fill="blue" /> <path d="M 0 50 L 100 50" stroke="red" /> </svg>));The above renders correctly.
 The diff updates SVG attributes (d, r, fill, transform, …) just like any other attributes.